rufusasterisk/movie-tracker/README.md

   * Using PostgreSQL
   * Setting up steps:
     * `npm install`
-    * `if you don't have postgresSQl go install it here: http://postgresapp.com/
+    * `If you don't have postgresSQl go install it here: http://postgresapp.com/
+    * Then run `sudo mkdir -p /etc/paths.d && echo /Applications/Postgres.app/Contents/Versions/latest/bin | sudo tee/etc/paths.d/postgresapp`  --> This will configure your PATH so you can use the psql command line
     * `psql -f ./database/users.sql`
+    * Then run
     * `npm start` - visit `/api/users` - should see a json response.
   * 2 APIs - MovieDB and your very own api
   * Fetch upcoming movies from MovieDB